cbcalves/cbcalves.github.io/quickstart/content/post/reflow-mr.md

 While fixing the re-flow, [Nate Graham](https://pointieststick.com/) came to the MR and asked if it was going to be optional, because some people didn't want to use it.
 As I was working with something that I considered to be really cool in Konsole, I never thought about this, that someone could not want to use it, but they are right, sometimes we might be working on something and not want to have it re-flowing.
 I added an option to set the re-flow off in the profile.

-And the last commits were about performance, I was thinking about the re-flow performance since I had a video call with Thomas Canabrava, where he showed me the unlimited history bug.
+And the last commits were about performance, I was thinking about the re-flow performance since I had a video call with Tomaz Canabrava, where he showed me the unlimited history bug.
 But I noticed how it was using my processor to re-flow two tabs and I wanted it to do better.
 So I reordered the data flow and re-factored some functions to improve the re-flow performance, reducing the number of loops and simplifying the data flow.

 ### Unlimited
 It was time to think on the [unlimited scroll re-flow](https://invent.kde.org/utilities/konsole/-/merge_requests/330), as it have a different way to save the lines from the fixed size, I realized it was going to need a different way to handle it, as fixed size and unlimited scroll have very different methods to save the lines.